 Contact Sarah and Schedule a Session

 I offer an initial phone meeting free of charge.
-We would then typically start with six session, either in person, or on Skype or Zoom.
+We would then typically start with six session, either in person, or on Zoom.
 Each session is an hour long.
-I work on an open-ended, or short-term, basis in private practice in St. John’s Wood, London, and in Shaftesbury, Dorset.
+I work on an open-ended, or short-term basis, in private practice in St. John’s Wood, London, and Nr.
+Shaftesbury, Dorset.

 Phone: 07506 381191